 - Enhance the creation of national networks of presenters, producing theaters, and ensemble theaters with venues and other organizations that will increase the potential for touring.

-The National Theater Project Advisors provide critical guidance to applicants in proposal preparation and tour development.
+The National Theater Project advisors provide critical guidance to applicants in proposal preparation and tour development.
 They also guide project selection and serve as consultants and ambassadors for the program.
 Advisors represent presenters, producing theaters, festivals, and theater artists.
-Selection of advisors takes into account geography, gender, cultural and racial equity and includes new and established leaders in the field.
+Selection of advisors takes into account geography, gender, areas of expertise, cultural and racial equity, and includes new and established leaders in the field.

 American Revolutions: the United States History Cycle